 - Ensure name of the individual signing the document matches the name on the presented identification (i.e., passport or other government issued ID);

-- If you are signing on behalf of a corporation, LLC, trust, etc., you must bring proof that you are authorized to sign on behalf of the organization;e.g. business card or articles of incorporation etc.
+- If you are signing on behalf of a corporation, LLC, etc., you must bring proof that you are authorized to sign on behalf of the organization; e.g. business card and/or articles of incorporation etc.

 - If your document requires witnesses, please ensure they each have a separate scheduled appointment and appear with a valid government issued photo ID;